Princeton Brazil Global Fellows

 - Emily Chen ’17 (Civil and Environmental Engineering, Certificate in German Language and Culture)

 - Monica Magalhaes ’17 (Psychology, Certificate in Global Health and Health Policy; Gender and Sexuality Studies)

 How to Apply

-Applications are due in November for the upcoming academic year.
+Applications are due in January 15, 2017 by 5pm for 2017 Summer Research.
 Please email project administrator Lindsay Woodrick for more information and a program application.